Louisiana Wetland Restoration & Cultural Immersion

 This list does not include what you need for traveling and walking about town.

-What can I expect to eat on a Merry Green Marvel experience?
+What can I expect to eat at a Further Along service experience?

 Note: All volunteers participate in the set up, service, breakdown and clean up of meals during their service week